frappe/gantt/README.md

 - `set_title`, `set_subtitle`, `set_details` (functions) - take in the HTML of the relevant section
 - `add_action` (function) - accepts two parameters, `html` and `func` - respectively determining the HTML of the action and the callback when the action is pressed.

-#### Custom Config Bar
+#### Bar config
-`custom_config_bar` is a function that should return an object to configure bars.
+`bar_config` is an object to configure bars.
 Options from this object:

-The function receives one object as an argument, containing:
-- `task` - the task as an object
-- `task_group` - the related task group as an object. **NOTE:** it is `undefined` if task groups feature is disabled

 The returned object may contain:
-- `label` (string) - the label displayed inside the bar.
-If it's not defined, name of task will be used
+- `get_label` (function) - the label displayed inside the bar.
+If it's not defined, name of task will be used.
+This function receives an object as an argument containing `task` and `task_group` if defined.
+- `on_click` (function) - the function that will be triggered when a bar is clicked.
+This function receives an object as an argument containing `task` and `task_group` if defined.
+- `show_label_on_offset` (boolean) - When the bar label has more width that the bar, label is relocated with an offset to the right to improve UI.
+This boolean defines if the label should be displayed in that scenario.

 #### Left Sidebar List Configuration
 `left_sidebar_list_config` is an object.
+- `on_click` (function) - the function that will be triggered when an item from the list is clicked.
+This function receives an object as an argument containing `task` and `task_group` if defined.
 - `width`, the width of the sidebar (in pixels)

-#### Task Groups Configuration
-`task_groups` is an array of objects representing groupings or categories for tasks.
-By passing it, bars will be gather in the same row.
-It should be an array of objects.
-**NOTE:** This feature **doesn't support** date overlaps for tasks within the same task group.

-Each object can have the following properties:
-- `id` (string) - the id of the task group.
-- `name` (string) - the name of the task group.

 ### API
 Frappe Gantt exposes a few helpful methods for you to interact with the chart: